noaione/yuusha-shoukan-ln/sources/v05/chapter5.md

 bowing deeply, he spoke.

-[The fact that the invitation was not delivered to Miyama-sama before is all my fault, please accept my sincere apologies....
+[The fact that the invitation was not delivered to Miyama-sama before is all my fault, please accept my sincere apologies...
 I’m really sorry.]

 [Eh?
 Ah, yes...
 E-Errr, p-please raise your head.
 For my part, I’m not really bothered by it, but your apology was duly received.]